 Those who continue to work with online teaching companies can expect to make anywhere between $15 to $22 an hour depending on experience and the online teaching company.

 A good hourly rate that is worth your time.
 Work from the convenience of your home and make a great side income to help pay off debt.
-Online teaching is a wonderful side gig and depending on where you teach, you could make it into a full time income.
+Online teaching is a wonderful side gig and depending on where you teach.

 They pay for online teaching companies has decreased as the saturation of online teachers has increased.
 Also, these companies usually have strict cancellation policies for class and will deduct pay if you miss class for technical reasons or because you are sick.